tdwg/bdq/tg2/_review/docs/terms/bdqtest/index.md

 #### Expected Response

-INTERNAL_PREREQUISITES_NOT_MET if dwc:eventDate is bdq:Empty or if the value of dwc:eventDate is not a valid ISO 8601 date; COMPLIANT if the range of dwc:eventDate is entirely within the range bdq:earliestValidDate to bdq:latestValidDate, inclusive, otherwise NOT_COMPLIANT
+INTERNAL_PREREQUISITES_NOT_MET if dwc:eventDate is bdqval:Empty or if the value of dwc:eventDate is not a valid ISO 8601 date; COMPLIANT if the range of dwc:eventDate is entirely within the range bdqval:earliestValidDate to bdqval:latestValidDate, inclusive, otherwise NOT_COMPLIANT

 #### Information Elements